Breastfeeding Red Flags....when to get help

-Nipples are beveled, creased, or look white after a feeding.
+Nipples are beveled, creased, or look pinched or white after a feeding.

-Any visible physical damage to the nipple.
+Any visible physical nipple damage.
 Cracks, scabs or bruising to the nipple or areola.

 You were told the latch looks good but breastfeeding still hurts.

-You feel intense deep breast pain during a feeding and when baby is not feeding.
+You feel intense deep breast pain during a feeding & even when baby is not feeding.

 Signs of a poor latch